dhia680/Encoder-Decoder-Translation-Project/README.md

 - The provided python notebook contains data preprocessing and vectorization, model definition and training and inference.
 - The web interface is developed using python for backend and html/js/css for frontend.

+### Requirements :
+- Actually, not all the packages in the file requirements.txt are required for this project.
+This file will be soon updated.